 The Mammut Infinity is a 9.5 mm rope that comes in three options: Dry, Protect, and Classic.
 The different terminology can be confusing, so we'll break it down for you here.
 The Classic rope has no water repellent treatment, while the Protect has a dry treatment on the sheath only for added durability.
-The Dry version has a dry treatment applied to the core and sheath, and is the only one of the options to meet the 2014 UIAA standards for water repellent ropes (1% water absorption).
+The Dry version has a dry treatment applied to the core and sheath and is one of the only models in our review to meet the 2014 UIAA standards for water repellent ropes (1% water absorption).
 We tested the Dry version for this review in a bi-pattern, which cost a whopping $280 for a 60 m.
 The single pattern version is much less ($240) while the Protect ($200) and Classic ($150) are also less expensive.

 Climbing at the "Hood" in our Editors' Choice winner.
 This all-around rope worked equally well on hard sport climbs and long all-day routes.

-The Mammut Infinity was one of the higher scorers for handling, but not quite our favorite overall.
+The Mammut Infinity is one of the higher scorers for handling, but not quite our favorite overall.

-It wasn't the supplest rope when brand new, and even after the "break-in" period it still remained a little stiff.
+It isn't the supplest rope when brand new, and even after the "break-in" period, it remains a little stiff.
 Not stiff like the wire-like Edelweiss Curve Unicore Supereverdry, but nowhere as supple as the Maxim Pinnacle.
-It did still feed smoothly through belay devices, particularly with assisted braking models, like a GriGri or with ATC-style devices in auto-block mode.
-It also felt great for quick clips on harder routes.
+It still feeds smoothly through belay devices, particularly with assisted braking models, like a GriGri or with ATC-style devices in auto-block mode.
+It also feels great for quick clips on harder routes.

 This rope found the sweet spot between providing a soft catch but not being too soft or stretchy for top roping.
 It has a 6.8% static elongation and 30% dynamic elongation, which is less than some other ropes in this review, but probably why it felt fine for top roping.
 Some ropes are made on the stretchy side, which is great for taking whippers, but can be annoying when belaying your second or if you have a nervous top roper.
 They ask you to take, you do, and they still "fall" a few feet and get rather upset.
 We also used this rope when projecting sport climbs, and didn't notice that the catches felt progressively harder like they did with some other models, most noticeably the BlueWater Ropes Lightning Pro.